letteredplans/site/content/site-policy.md

 ## 1. Terms

-By accessing this Website, accessible from https://lp.earnestma.xyz/ and https://letteredplans.github.io, you are agreeing to be bound by the site policy and agree that you are responsible for personal agreement with any applicable local laws.
+By accessing this Website, accessible from https://letteredplans.earne.link, you are agreeing to be bound by the site policy and agree that you are responsible for personal agreement with any applicable local laws.
 If you disagree with any of these terms, you are prohibited from accessing this site.
 The materials contained in this Website are protected by copyright law.​